oshaw1/GoNetTest/README.md

 - Upload - Tests upload speeds over time by measuring the rate of data transfer from the client to serveral different servers and measures the average.

-- Jitter - Measures the variation in latency between successive packets.
+- Latency - Measures the variation in latency between successive packets.
 Helps identify network stability issues.

 - Route - Traces the network path to a target, showing RTT for each hop.
 Helps identify